1775The American Revolution

 Cato Ramsay's Passport for Emigration to Nova Scotia, 1783

 Enslaved Africans joined the British after Dunmore’s Proclamation in November 1775, which promised freedom for those enslaved by “revolutionaries.”
 The Proclamation bolstered British forces, but also attempted to incite rebellion among the enslaved and force the colonists to abandon their efforts.
-Between 800 and 2,000 enslaved black people found freedom with the 1779 Philipsburg Proclamation, which freed all enslaved people owned by revolutionaries.
+Between 800 and 2,000 enslaved Black people found freedom with the 1779 Philipsburg Proclamation, which freed all enslaved people owned by revolutionaries.
 More enslaved people found freedom through these Proclamations than through any other means until the Civil War.